 Many factors have caused the crisis.
 There has been a global demand and shortage of gas, while economies are recovering and restarting after the Covid lockdowns.
 Calmer weather in the UK has affected the wind power production, resulting in increased need for natural gas to produce electricity.
 The lower provision of natural gas from Russia to north-west Europe during the long winter, has resulted in less access to natural gas.

 Which suppliers have gone bust?

-The suppliers that have gone bust are HUB Energy, MoneyPlus Energy, PFP Energy, Utility Point, People’s Energy, Green, Avro, Igloo Energy, Symbio Energy, ENSTROGA, Pure Planet, Colorado Energy and Daligas.
+The suppliers that have gone bust are HUB Energy, MoneyPlus Energy, PFP Energy, Utility Point, People’s Energy, Green, Avro, Igloo Energy, Symbio Energy, ENSTROGA, Pure Planet, Colorado Energy, Daligas and GOTO Energy.
 As more suppliers are expected to go out of business, this list will be updated.